-Glue four side straps onto the body sides.
-Again trial fit them first to ensure the rivets go all the way through their holes and the "angle iron" sits flush on the body side.
+Glue four side straps (two plain, two with hinges) onto the body sides.
+Ensure the "angle irons" sit flush on the body side.
+Fix with super glue

 Note orientation of the angle irons

 Glue the end straps in place.
 Note there are left and right hand end straps.
 Glue a shorter side strap in the middle.
 Again note the orientation of the straps which is important for fitting the brake lever later.